octobox/octobox/.github/ISSUE_TEMPLATE/bug.md

+---
+name: 🐛 Bug Report
+about: Create a report to help us improve Octobox
+---

 <!--- Provide a general summary of the issue in the Title above -->

 Are you experiencing this issue in octobox.io or your own instance?